skress/purescript-halogen-rawhtml/README.md

 purescript-halogen-rawhtml
 ==========================

-Dead simple component for rendering Raw HTML in Halogen components.
+Dead simple component for rendering Raw HTML in Halogen views.

 ### Warning

 This component injects raw html into your view without any validation of the HTML being injected whatsoever.
 Use this only if you trust the source of HTML being used.
+For this reason this package is not published as an official library but is more a demonstration of how you can use raw html within your Halogen component.

 **Note**